jontek2/A-better-print_start-macro/README.md

 shutdown_value: 0
 ```

+With this macro you have the option to turn the nevermore ON.
+This means that if you uncomment the logic for the nevermore it will be ON until you turn it off.
+It's recommended to add logic to your print_end macro and turning the nevermore OFF.
+This can be done by adding ```SET_PIN PIN=nevermore VALUE=0``` to your print_end macro.

 # The print_start macro for V2/Trident

 As mentioned above you will need to uncomment parts of this macro for it to work on your V2 or Trident.
-Replace this macro with your current print_start macro in your printer.cfg
+Replace this macro with your current print_start macro in your printer.cfg.

 ```
 #####################################################################